HubRise/website/content/apps/just-eat-flyt/en/sending-orders.md

 ---
-title: Receiving Orders
+title: Sending Orders
 position: 5
 layout: documentation
 meta:
-  title: Just Eat Connection to HubRise - Receiving Orders
+  title: Just Eat Connection to HubRise - Sending Orders
   description: Find out the technical details of how orders are sent from Just Eat to HubRise, which fields are passed and which are not.
 ---